THINGS TO KNOW BEFORE TRAVELING TO ITALY

 Restaurants in Italy

-When dining out at a restaurant in Italy, you will most likely encounter a fee called a coperto.
-This is something that is added to your bill by the restaurant.
+When dining out at a restaurant in Italy, you will most likely encounter a fee called a “coperto”.
+This fee literally “covers” the cost of the tablecloth and napkins, plates and cutlery, and usually some bread.

 It will depend on where you are dining, but usually, it is between 1 and 3 euros per person.
 If this is included on your bill, then you don’t need to leave a tip.
 Sometimes, a service fee is also charged.